 Food Stop: Saxon + Parole

-If you really want to be hungry for the final dinner stop (Lupa), it might be best to make this just a drink stop like we did.
+If you really want to be hungry for the final dinner stop (Lupa) on your self-guided food tour, it might be best to make this just a drink stop like we did.
 But the raw oysters looked amazing so you might be able to split a plate of them with your drinks and still have plenty of room for dinner.
 You won’t be sad either way because the cocktails at Saxon + Parole are the best part anyway.
 Vanessa enjoyed her Harvey Wallbanger: vodka, galliano liqueur, orange juice.

 And Ry and I loved our Bloody Mary’s.
 Ry opted for the Bloody Caesar, which comes with a raw oyster on the top (he loved it).
 I had the best Bloody Mary of my entire life, it’s just the classic Bloody Mary at Saxon + Parole with garlic vodka, vegetable juice, aleppo chile salt on the rim, and pickled veggies as the garnish.